skaparelos/JIvE/README.md

 - map scroll
 - tile selection
 - use tiles of any size
-- load maps from tiled (to some extend)
+- load maps from tiled (to some extent)
 - zoom in, zoom out

 As simple as: